Axos Bank vs. Wells Fargo

 • Axos Bank has no physical branches.

-• To earn the highest APY, specific conditions must be met.
+• To earn the highest APY, users must meet specific deposit requirements.

 Wells Fargo